tfabris/BlueGigaEmpeg/README.md

                             one to Arduino +5v and then also to the smoothing capacitor which bridges across 5v and GND.
 Place this cap as close to pin 16 as possible.)
+    Note:

+    The illustration below has some jumpers between pins on the RS232 plug.
+    For example, it shows pin 6 jumpered to pin 4, and pin 7 jumpered to pin
+    8. Do not implement those particular jumpers, leave those pins disconnected.
 ![MAX232 Circuit](https://github.com/tfabris/BlueGigaEmpeg/blob/master/MAX232%20Circuit.png)

 The empeg tuner connector is used to supply power to the Pololu step-down